-All BSS examiners are trained and assessed in the same way to carry out checks of the gas system and to be competent undertake gas-tightness tests with manometers or with bubble-testers.
+All BSS Examiners are trained and assessed in the same way to carry out checks of the gas system and to be competent undertake gas-tightness tests with manometers or with bubble leak detectors.
 They are quality assessed and have to undergo periodic retraining and assessment.

-However, the use of a boat, affects its status under UK gas legistation, as follows:-
+However, the use of a boat, affects its status under UK gas legislation, as follows:-

 Privately owned boats used solely for leisure and pleasure purposes